telerik/fiddler-everywhere-docs/knowledge-base/how-to-mock-responses.md

 4. Add the **ACTION** rule via **Choose saved response file...** and in the popup window, choose the newly created DAT file (**_action-403-status.dat_**).

-5. Finally, enable the Auto Responder, activate the newly created rule, and send the request.
+5. Finally, enable the Rules Builder, activate the newly created rule, and send the request.
 As a result, the request to https://www.example.com will now return status code 403 with your custom error message.
 Congratulations - you have just mocked a 403 status code response while using a DAT file!